 The best part about all of this, is that these images turned out to be some of my FAVORITES and I had so much fun setting up the shots, styling the shoot and reliving the experience while I edited.
 It really was a huge uplifting learning experience for me and I hope that it can in some way inspire you to look at things a bit differently and try to move past something that may be holding you back.
 Progressing past these obstacles takes repetitive reminders to persevere and a lot of self compassion, but it feels so amazing once you land on the other side.♡

-Scroll on for the rest of this shoot and a special note in regards to my love for Tribe Jewelry …
+Scroll on for the rest of this shoot and a special note in regards to my love for Hiouchi …

 As with all labels that I love, a lot of my admiration stems from a real connection with the designer.
 I feel so fortunate to have met such wonderful, empowering women over the years and while Sarah and I live hours apart in different areas of California, I always make a point to stop and see her jewelry booth when she vends at festivals I’m attending.
 Each time I seem to lose track of the moment because we immediately get wrapped up in conversation over all our shared interests.